Muon $g-2$ Anomaly from Vector-like Leptons in a 2-Higgs-doublet + Scalar Singlet Model: Constraints

-where $A_1$ and $A_\frac{1}{2}$ are loop functions, given in \ref{app_loop}, $N_{c,t} = 3$ is the number of color, $Q_t = \frac{2}{3}$ is the top quark electric charge and $\tau_i := 4 \frac{m_i^2}{m_h^2}$. \\ In the model with an extended muon sector, the muon type charged lepton can propagate in the loop, thus potentially changing the Higgs to diphoton rate.
-Consequently, the decay rate is given by
+at $99.7\%$ CL.
+In the model with an extended muon sector, the muon type charged lepton can propagate in the loop, thus potentially changing the Higgs to diphoton rate.
+The relevant terms are given by